Brittney Griner plays in first WNBA preseason game since detainment in Russia - KESQ

 Griner returned to game action for the first time since a nearly 10-month detainment in Russia on drug-related charges ended with a prisoner swap in December.
 The seven-time All-Star, who missed the entire 2022 season because of the detainment, finished with 10 points and three rebounds in a WNBA preseason game against the Los Angeles Sparks.

 The 6-foot-9 Griner looked good, especially considering the long layoff, casually throwing down a one-handed dunk during warmups.
-She received a loud ovation from the home crowd when she was introduced before tipoff.
+She stood with her teammates while the national anthem was played and received a loud ovation from the home crowd when she was introduced before tipoff.

+“Hearing the national anthem, it definitely hit different,” Griner said.
+“It’s like when you go for the Olympics, you’re sitting there, about to get gold put on your neck, the flags are going up and the anthem is playing, it just hits different.

+She even had a cameo with the medical staff in the third quarter.
+Teammate Sophie Cunningham went down with a knee injury and Griner helped carry her off the court so she didn’t have to put weight on her leg.

+“When one of us goes down, we’re always right there,” Griner said.
+“That’s one thing about this team — we’re always there for each other.
+We’ve got each others’ backs, big time.”

 Griner’s return to the Mercury rekindles hope the franchise can make another run to the WNBA Finals.
 The former Baylor star helped the franchise win its third title in 2014 and has averaged 17.7 points and 7.6 rebounds during her nine-year career.
-She was runner-up for Most Valuable Player in 2021.
+She was runner-up for Most Valuable Player in 2021, when the Mercury also played in the Finals but lost to the Chicago Sky.

+Griner said she was more rusty on the court than expected.
+But given the trials and emotions of the past 18 months, it was a pretty good night.

+“Not where I want it to be, but on the right track,” Griner said.
+“We’re making the right moves.”

 Phoenix opens the regular season in Los Angeles next Friday.